V. Seetharamaiah: Recognition

 V. Seetharamaiah chaired the Poetry division of the 17th Kannada Sahitya Sammelana at Karwar.
 He presided over the 36th Kannada Sahitya Sammelana at Kumta in 1954 (see photo).
 He chaired the “Mumbai Prantha Bhasha Conference” held at Gadag.
 Vi.
 Si. was an honorary member of “P. E. N. Kendra Sahitya Akademi Prashasthi Committee” as well as the “Jnanapeeta Prashasthi Committee”.
 His collection of character sketches “Mahaniyaru” and descriptive essay “Krishnacharithra” won him the Rajya Sahitya Akademi award.
 His anthology of poems “Aralu Baralu” received the Kendra Sahitya Akademi Award.
 Festschrift volumes “Rooparadhaka”, “Vi.
 Si.” and “Vi.
 Si. – 75” were presented to him in recognition of a lifetime contribution to Kannada Language and Literature.
-His alma mater University of Mysore conferred on him a Honorary Doctorate (D.Litt.) in 1976.
+His alma mater University of Mysore conferred on him an Honorary Doctorate (D.Litt.) in 1976.

 Later years

 V. Seetharamaiah travelled widely in India and visited Rabindranath Tagore's Shantiniketan.
 On his visit to London, he suffered a debilitating stroke and he was hospitalised for nearly a fortnight in Britain.
 Vi Si. was married to Sarojamma.
 Many of his books are prescribed curricula both at University of Mysore and Bangalore University.
 V. Seetharamaiah died on 4 September 1983 at Bangalore aged 83 years.
 His numerous Kannada poems and works of prose remain popular in Karnataka.
 The noted Psychologist and Sanskrit scholar S. K. Ramachandra Rao described Vi.
 Si.'s writing thus: